wikimedia/pywikibot/ROADMAP.rst

 Pending removal in Pywikibot 10
 -------------------------------

+* 9.6.0: Python 3.7 support is deprecated and will be dropped with Pywikibot 10
 * 9.1.0: :func:`version.svn_rev_info` and :func:`version.getversion_svn` will be removed.
 SVN is no longer supported.
   (:phab:`T362484`)
 * 7.7.0: :mod:`tools.threading` classes should no longer imported from :mod:`tools`